syntho-ai/syntho-docs/README.md

 ## About The Project

-An overview of documentation about the applications in the Syntho Engine and all the architectural decision records are contained within this repository.
-The Syntho Engine Docs can be found under `/docs`  and the architectural decision records can be found within `/architecture`.
+An overview of documentation about the applications in the Syntho Engine and its deployment are contained within this repository.
+The Syntho Engine Docs can be found under `/docs`.

 <p align="right">(<a href="#top">back to top</a>)</p>